 may not delete any copyright or proprietary notice contained in the Information.

-The Contracting Party will not be required to report and pay for the Contracting Party and its Affiliates Internal Use of Delayed Data to Euronext, neither directly, nor indirectly via its Information Supplier.
+The Contracting Party will not be required to report and pay for the Contracting Party and its Affiliates Internal Use of Delayed Data and After Midnight Data to Euronext, neither directly, nor indirectly via its Information Supplier.

 Non-Display Use of the Information